 Pages tagged "Vote: against"

-AGAINST – Business — Consideration of Legislation
+AGAINST – Business — Rearrangement

 Leave not granted.

-Pursuant to contingent notice, I move:
+Pursuant to the contingent notice standing in my name, I move:

 That the question be now put.